microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaScopedRoleMembership.md

 ## Description

-The `Get-EntraBetaScopedRoleMembership` cmdlet gets a scoped role membership from an administrative unit in Microsoft Entra ID.
-Specify `ObjectId` parameter to retrieve a scoped role membership.
+The `Get-EntraBetaScopedRoleMembership` cmdlet lists Microsoft Entra role assignments with an administrative unit scope.
+Use the `ObjectId` parameter to retrieve a specific scoped role membership.

 ## Examples